Cephalowat/PSFalcon/README.md

 <int>       @{offset=<int>; limit=<int>; total=<int>}   <string>   <string>
 ```

-Results of a successful request are typically contained within `$PSObject.resources`.
-For some request
+Results of a successful request are typically contained within `$PSObject.resources`, but some request
-types, resources may fall under `$PSObject.combined`, or another specific field like `$PSObject.batch_id`.
+types, fall under fields like `$PSObject.combined`, `$PSObject.batch_id`, or even `$PSObject.meta.quota`.

-You can return the results themselves by calling `$PSObject.resources` or similar member:
+You can return the results themselves by calling `$PSObject.resources` or related member:

 ```powershell
 PS> $HostIds.resources